SamiPerttu/fundsp/README.md

 With control signals and parameters in general, we prefer to use natural units like Hz and seconds.
 It is useful to keep parameters independent of the sample rate, which we can then adjust as we like.

+In addition to sample rate adjustments, natural units enable support for selective oversampling in nested sections that are easy to configure and modify.

 In both systems, a component `A` can be reinitialized with a new sample rate: `A.reset(Some(sr))`.